100 Notable alumni of

 -

-Mutsumi Takahashi is a Japanese-Canadian journalist.
+Mutsumi Takahashi CM is a Japanese-Canadian journalist.
 Since 1986, she has been one of the lead news presenters of CFCF-DT in Montreal, Quebec.

 -